ayushdharmani/flightApp/README.md

 ## Overview

-This project is a real-time flight information dashboard that displays up-to-date flight statuses from Indigo airlines.
-It features a responsive web interface with a sleek design, providing users with easy access to critical flight information.
+Flight Status Web App is a cutting-edge, real-time flight information dashboard designed to provide up-to-the-minute flight statuses for Indigo Airlines.
+This sophisticated web application offers a responsive and intuitive interface, ensuring seamless access to critical flight data across various devices.

-## Features

-- Real-time flight data updates
-- Responsive design for various screen sizes
-- Stylish UI with a cloud-themed background
-- Color-coded flight statuses for quick recognition
-- Automatic data refresh every 30 seconds
+Key Features:

+Dynamic Flight Status Updates: Our system continuously monitors flight information, refreshing the dashboard every 30 seconds to display the most current data.
+Instant Notifications: Users receive immediate alerts via email and SMS when flight statuses change, leveraging Spring Mail Service for email communications and Twilio for SMS functionality.
+Mobile-Optimized Design: The responsive layout ensures a consistent and user-friendly experience across desktop and mobile platforms.
+Sleek User Interface: A modern, cloud-themed design enhances readability and user engagement.

 ## Technologies Used